mahdi-malv/getgitlab/README.md

 |`-t`, `--access-token` TOKEN |Your account Personal access token|
 |`--http` [Optional]|Use HTTPS repo links or `SSH` (For Https you need user pass each time)|
 |`-p`,`--print`| No cloning.
 Just print them|

+## FAQ
+**Stock at adding fingerprint and ...**: You may want to clone one repo manually and then try the script.